 How to Bring Transparency in Experts Markets?

-We propose a problem develops a machine-learning-based method to enhance transparency in important human decision making markets, where little transparency is available today.
+We propose a problem and develop a machine-learning-based method to enhance transparency in important human decision making markets, where little transparency is available today.
 We focus on the decision making accuracy of expert, such as of physicians who make non trivial (e.g., diagnostic) decisions.
 Decision accuracy is a fundamental aspect of experts judgment quality, and thus limited transparency about experts’ decision accuracies undermines effective management of experts resources as well as consumers’ choices.
 In the health care domain, for example, poor transparency has lead to consumers reliance of uninformative alternatives to identify suitable experts, which research has shown is poorly correlated with objective medical performance measures.

 We consider settings where decision makers are costly, and make arbitrarily complex decisions for which ground truth is rarely available, including after the decisions are made (e.g., because ground truth is costly to acquire).
 Such settings arise in key fields, including the medical domain, where for some diagnoses, ground truth is rarely acquired or recorded ex post.
 Because experts are costly, continuous acquisition of peer- committee evaluations from multiple of experts to establish the ground truth on an expert’s past decisions is prohibitively costly as well.